 Expert greenhouse growers carefully fine-tune conditions for different species and varieties, as outdoor floriculturist Tim Pollak does when he supervises hundreds of thousands of annual, perennial, and vegetable seedlings every year for the Garden's displays.

-A beginner can start with a dozen plants on a windowsill.
 Seeds are so cheap that there's no great risk in at least trying the experiment.
 Start small, with just a few containers and a couple of kinds of seeds, while you're learning the ropes.

 The best guide to how to start a particular kind of seeds will be the directions on the seed packet.
 That's why it's often better for beginners to shop for seeds in garden centers, where the packets are available for reading, rather than from catalogs, where the descriptions may be sketchier and assume you have prior knowledge.